Bricks v Brains – what makes a coworking space special?

 In your opinion, is coworking self-sustainable and why is that?
 What do you think can be done to increase sustainability?

 Yes, very much so.
 The local government has recognized the benefits of coworking and also sees a need to lower local taxes, which applies to coworking spaces.
 There is also much more collaboration between coworking spaces and local traditional businesses, but there is still work to be done with regards to solidifying partnerships between these businesses.
 Overall, coworking is certainly more sustainable when operators partner as European and global bodies so to benefit from expertise, connections, economies of scale, programmes, workspace, leading edge practices and innovation.
 Examples of this include GCUC and the Coworking Europe Hub .

-The Hub is now expanding and is delighted to have been a founding member of “The Irish Coworking Assembly”.
-Since we are growing we have basically mapped our growth to that of our residents, we have received feedback letting us know that our members are outgrowing our workspace, but that they still want to continue to be a part of our community.
+The Hub is delighted to have been a founding member of “The Irish Coworking Assembly”.
+We have basically mapped our growth to that of our residents and constantly listen to feedback that we receive from both members and partners.

 Can the open workspace/coworking model play an important role in regenerating communities?

 Definitely.
 Tired workspace can be brought back to life for low cost and in a very sustainable way.